-New York based Mobile street photographer Anton Kawasaki illustrate the great experiences the daily public transportation system has to offer when doing street photography.
-I remember the work of Walker Evans when watching his work, a following must indeed.
+A New York based mobile street photographer, Anton Kawasaki illustrates the great experiences that the daily public transportation system has to offer street photography.
+His work reminds me of Walker Evans, which makes him a must follow indeed.

 Even when Instagram's life has been accredited to smartphone photography, the platform allows posting images taken with anything online.
-Some photographers keep themselves inside the scope of just shooting with a phone, and their work is solid evidence that Smartphone photography can be taken pretty serious.
+Some photographers keep themselves inside the scope of only shooting with a phone and their work is solid evidence that smartphone photography can be taken pretty seriously.
 Hannibal Renberg is one of those amazing photographers you can find on Instagram.

-If you ever wanted to define solitude with images, maybe you should stop and browse the amazing pictures Rob Warhurst shares with us through his Instagram account.
-Not everything in his account spin around this topic, but the consistency he gives to many of his photographs, has gained my eyes.
+If you ever wanted to define solitude with images, you should take a minute and browse through Rob Warhurst’s amazing work on Instagram.
+Not everything in his account spins around this topic, but the consistency he gives to many of his photographs has certainly gotten my attention.

-While curating my list on Instagram Urban Photographers, I've seen a lot of recurrences on rain, reflections and windows.
-Paola's approach on them is simply different, and as many other photographers, she publishes a various sort of subjects she finds on the street.
-Self-determined to find the unseen within every day, Paola Franqui is an amazing street photographer that shares not just her vision but also a very important of her workflow with her Lightroom Presets.
+While curating my list on Instagram urban photographers, I've seen a lot of recurrences on rain, reflections and windows.
+Paola Franqui's approach on the subject is simply different and, as many other photographers, she publishes a variety of subjects she finds on the street.
+Self-determined to find the unseen in every day, Franqui is an amazing street photographer who not only shares her vision but also reveals a very important part of her workflow with her Lightroom Presets.

-Cocu Liu invites us to a visual feast of experiences he founds in his hometown San Francisco.
-From candid photography, to beautiful landscapes.
-He knows for sure that the best camera, is that is always with you, and he has found that in his trusty phone.
+Cocu Liu invites us to a visual feast of experiences he has discovered in his hometown of San Francisco.
+From candid photography to beautiful landscapes, he knows for sure that the best camera is one that is always with you—and, miraculously, he has found that in his trusty phone.
 The sense of scale found in his images is a pretty unique thing on Instagram.

-Talented and creative, with a unique voice and plasticity, Marina Sersale shares with the world her formidable encounters with life.
-She uses Instagram to post a couple of times a week the picturing worthy moments that stumble into her life.
+Talented and creative with a unique voice and plasticity, Marina Sersale shares with the world her formidable encounters with life.
+She uses Instagram to post the picture-worthy moments that stumble into her life throughout the week.
 Follow her to get a glimpse of what capturing the decisive moment really is.

-It is hard to believe that so broad styles come from just one person.
-His images are a curious statement about urban life.
+It is hard to believe that so many broad styles can come from just one person.
+Mike Kepka’s images are a curious statement about urban life.
 I guess there is a reason behind his choice of publishing with a couple of solid and consistent color recurrences, almost like he works on specific color scripts for a reason.
 Follow him and maybe you'll decipher the reason why.

-This account is really bold and edgy, a true expression of what a creative mind can make when wandering the streets.
+Matthew Wylie’s account is extremely bold and edgy; a true expression of what a creative mind can make when wandering the streets.

-Consistency is something many photographers should work on, especially in this contemporary world where there exists so many great content online.
-Jomayra has a unique and well defined vision, and if you love the rainy mood, you'll definitely love her work.
-Just look at the featured photo below, please; it is an absolutely amazing street photograph, and a great example of good street photography done in color as well.
+Consistency is something many photographers should work on especially in this contemporary world where so much great content exists online.
+Jomayra Texeira has a unique and well-defined vision and, if you love the rainy mood, you'll definitely love her work.
+Just look at the featured photo below.
+It is an absolutely amazing street photograph and is a great example of good street photography done in color as well.

-Anthony has been making images with his phone since 2010, and its subject consistency is pretty solid.
-You can find street photographs and even urban landscapes with a great look on his profile.
+Anthony Danielle has been creating images with his phone since 2010.
+With his subject consistency fairly solid, you can find a variety of stunning street photographs and even urban landscapes on his profile.

-Street Photographer Linda Wisdom has an amazing eye for urban photographer.
-With splashes of color once in a while, her photos function like a close eye into the marvels of everyday life.
-Her minimalist approach on subjects and incredible composition care give her images the nature of a fabulous gift to the eyes.
-Follow her, and you won't be disappointed at any time.
+Street photographer Linda Wisdom has an amazing eye for urban photography.
+With the occasional splashes of color, her photos function like a close eye into the marvels of everyday life.
+Her minimalist approach on subjects and incredible care for composition transform her images into a fabulous gift to the eyes.
+Follow her and you’ll never be disappointed.

-With the aperture of Instagram to other ratios apart from the square 1:1 format of its early days, Luis Cárdenas immerse his followers in the foreign cultures he has visited in recent time.
-Color consistent and with a social documentary mindset, he is a must.
+With the aperture of Instagram to other ratios apart from the square 1:1 format of its early days, Luis Cárdenas immerses his followers in the foreign cultures he has visited with consistent color and a social documentary mindset that make him a must-follow.

 As any innovation in photography, Instagram has been criticized and even rejected by many photographers.
 The main criticism has been around the overwhelming amount of images posted online daily by its everyday growing population.
 Nevertheless, we have found that Instagram is a great place for seeking and following inspiration.